conan-io/docs/reference/conanfile/tools/cmake/cmaketoolchain.rst

 Using a custom toolchain file
 +++++++++++++++++++++++++++++

-There are two ways of providing a custom CMake toolchain files:
+There are two ways of providing custom CMake toolchain files:

 - The ``conan_toolchain.cmake`` file can be completely skipped and replaced by an user one, defining the ``tools.cmake.cmaketoolchain:toolchain_file=["<filepath>"]`` configuration list or even appending to any